MyGet/MyGetDocs/Docs.Site/Docs/Reference/Build-Services-for-npm.markdown

     "post-myget": "echo This is a post-build step"
   },

 The above example increases the prerelease version of the package.
-Note that addign `git push` is not required: you may want to enable labeling in the MyGet build settigns to push changes back in a reliable way.
+Note that adding `git push` is not required: you may want to enable labeling in the MyGet build settings to push changes back in a reliable way.

 After build, the above will output a message to the build log.